modolabs/Kurogo-Mobile-Web/doc/Guide/overview.rst

 can respond to a variety of data sources.
 Most modules will use a subclass of *DataController*.
 Each data controller has an object that is a subclass of *DataParser* that takes the resulting data and creates an appropriate PHP structure.
 Through configuration you can customize which DataController and DataParser are used in a request which can influence the structures that get used.
+You can also create your own Data Controllers and Data Parsers to handle the unique qualities of your site's data.

 ------------------
 Code Customization